solidjs/solid-refresh/README.md

 ```

 The components are wrapped and memoized.
 When the module receives an update, it replaces the old components from the old module with the new components.

+## Automatic Render Cleanup

+The plugin automatically handles cleanups for unhandled `render` and `hydrate` calls from `solid-js/web`.

+You can disable this feature entirely through the option `"fixRender": false`.

 ## Pragma